 AXFrameApplicationLedger |

-Dedups, verifies, retries, and learns a per-window size quantum for frame writes. |
+Dedups, verifies, retries, and records exact accepted size convergence for frame writes. |

 SurfaceReconciler |